This article was originally published in the September 2019 issue of MotorHome Magazine.

 Coastal Maine Botanical Gardens occupied us for most of the next day.
 It sits on 295 acres of tidal shoreland near the Black River.
 In early October, there were still some flowers in bloom, but the predominant colors were green and orange from the trees and pumpkins.
 Stacks of pumpkins were artistically arranged in numerous places.
 The trails wandered past themed gardens and sculptures by regional artists.
 In the Fairy Village, I wished I had some children along so we could build fairy houses together.
 Jim and I sat near the waterfall in the Giles Rhododendron and Perennial Garden and appreciated the serenity of our surroundings.

 The following day we headed to Portland, the US city with the most craft breweries per capita.
 On the way, we noticed a crowd of people standing in line at Red’s Eats in Wiscasset.
-It’s a place I’d heard about from several people, but didn’t think we’d have time to squeeze one more thing into our itinerary.
+Several people had told me it’s a must-do when visiting Maine, but I didn’t think we’d have time to squeeze one more thing into our itinerary.
 “That’s Red’s Eats,” I said.
 “Let’s find a parking place.”
 I’d heard you could stand in line for two or three hours, but the line didn’t look that long to me.
 I was right.
 It only took an hour to get a lobster roll at the “world’s best lobster shack.”

 Our Maine visit ended with a few days at Sandy Pines Campground in Kennebunkport.
 The lodge has one of the nicest lobbies I’ve ever seen at an RV resort.
 Sandy Pines has more than 300 sites, including glamping tents and park models.
 The sites are nestled in the trees so you only see a few of your neighbors.
 Amenities include a heated saltwater pool, playground, lawn games, bike and kayak rentals, and a general store with grocery and gift items.